-Just as there are surnames which are very common, (such as Smith and Jones), and surnames which are uncommon, there are Haplotypes (a set of results that characterize you on the Y-Chromosome) with a high frequency of occurrence (aka common), and Haplotypes with a low frequency of occurrence (aka uncommon).
-The 12 Marker result from the Y-chromosome test is called a Haplotype, and can help determine if your DNA sample is common or uncommon.
+Just as there are surnames that are very common (such as Smith and Jones) and surnames that are uncommon, there are Haplotypes (a set of results that characterize you on the Y-chromosome) with a high frequency of occurrence (aka common) and Haplotypes with a low frequency of occurrence (aka uncommon).
+The 12 Marker result from the Y-chromosome test is called a Haplotype and can help determine if your DNA sample is common or uncommon.

 If you compare the 12 marker result to someone else who does not have the same surname, but the scores match, you are most likely NOT recently related.
-When we use the term recently related, we are talking about a time frame within the last 1000 years or 40 generations, a time depth that accommodates the earliest known use of surnames.
+When we use the term recently related, we are talking about a time frame within the last 1000 years or 40 generations, a period that includes the earliest known use of surnames.

-According to current theories, we are all related.
-The degree of relatedness depends on the time frame, or the number generations between the participants and the common ancestor.
+According to current theories, we are all related and descend from one single person.
+The degree of relatedness depends on the time frame or the number of generations between the participants and the common ancestor.

-Since we all descent from one person, and then from a few families, and as times goes by those families keep branching out up to the point where we get to our own family nest, it would be natural that when we check our DNA, the less markers we check, the less unique they are, and the more markers we test, the more unique the whole string of markers is.
+Since we all descend from one person and then from a few families, and as times goes by those families keep branching out up to the point where we get to our own family nest, it would be natural that when we compare our DNA, the fewer markers we compare, the less unique they are, and the more markers we test, the more unique the whole string of markers is.
 In other words, to go to extremes, if we tested only one marker, we would most certainly match with millions of individuals that shared that marker for thousands of years.
-But if on the other hand when we test many markers, we will match very very few people that share those same markers.
+But if on the other hand when we test many markers, we will match very few people that share those same markers.
 Those would be the ones that are closely related to us.